810th Strategic Aerospace Division: Minot Air Force Base

 Soon after detection of Soviet missiles in Cuba, each of the division's wings was directed to put two additional planes on alert.
-Two days later 1/8 of the division' B-52s were placed on airborne alert.
+Two days later, 1/8 of the division's B-52s were placed on airborne alert.
 Additional KC-135 were placed on alert to replace KC-135s devoted to maintaining the B-52 bomber force on airborne alert.
 On the 24th, SAC went to DEFCON 2, placing all aircraft on alert.
 Tanker Task Forces in Spain, Alaska, and the Northeast were increased in size and some division tankers moved and were placed under their operational control.

 SAC maintained the increased airborne alert until 21 November, when it returned to normal airborne alert posture and assumed DEFCON 3.
-On 27 November SAC returned to normal ground alert posture.
+On 27 November, SAC returned to normal ground alert posture.

 In November, in the middle of the Cuban Missile Crisis, a second wing was organized at Minot, the 455th Strategic Missile Wing, equipped with the LGM-30A Minuteman I. In anticipation of the second wing at Minot, the division was assigned the 862d Combat Support Group and host base responsibility for Minot.
 However, the wing was not operationally ready and did not participate in the SAC response to the crisis.
-SAC units with responsibility for both aircraft and missiles at this time included the term "aerospace" in their names and the 810th was redesignated as a Strategic Aerospace Division.
+SAC units with responsibility for both aircraft and missiles at this time included the term "aerospace" in their names, and the 810th was redesignated as a Strategic Aerospace Division.

 The division's three strategic wings were Major Command controlled (MAJCON) units that could not carry a permanent history or lineage.
 SAC received authority from Headquarters USAF to discontinue them and activate Air Force controlled (AFCON) units to replace them without altering their missions.
 On 1 February 1963, the 450th Bombardment Wing replaced the 4136th at Minot, the 91st Bombardment Wing replaced the 4141st at Glasgow and the 319th Bombardment Wing replaced the 4133d at Grand Forks.